mlehotay/ier/IER/_work/abstracts.md

 > **Does the identity claim succeed without collapsing into what it rejects or relying on what it denies?**

 This document explains how IER answers that question.

 ---

+## IER-future.md

+## **Abstract**

+Informational Experiential Realism (IER) identifies experience with a specific kind of physically instantiated, globally integrated dynamical regime.
+Where such a regime exists, experiential standing is **categorical and non-comparable**.
+At the same time, IER entails persistent **epistemic uncertainty** about where such regimes are instantiated, particularly in biological systems.

+This article is a **thought experiment about a possible future**: one in which IER’s core claims are broadly accepted as a background ontology, even while uncertainty about particular cases remains unresolved.

+The central claim is not that moral life would be radically transformed, but that certain **forms of moral confidence and dismissal would gradually become harder to sustain**, while everyday practices continue under conditions of acknowledged uncertainty.

+---